LalaIAm/cline-novelist/memory-bank/activeContext.md

 - Created comprehensive frontend structure with React, Vite, and TailwindCSS
 - Set up backend structure with Express, MongoDB configuration
 - Implemented User model with authentication capabilities
-- Created editor comparison page for Draft.js and Quill.js evaluation
 - Added configuration files for development tools (ESLint, Prettier)
 - Created environment configuration templates for both frontend and backend
+- Enhanced the editor technical spike implementation:
+  - Created editor comparison page for Draft.js and Quill.js
+  - Implemented performance metrics tracking (render time, interaction latency)
+  - Added EditorEvaluationReport component for systematic comparison
+  - Created documentation for the editor evaluation process

 ## Next Steps
 1. **Editor Evaluation Completion**
-   - Complete the technical spike by testing both editors with large documents
+   - Complete performance testing of both editors with large documents
+   - Use the enhanced evaluation tools to collect standardized metrics
+   - Document findings in the editor evaluation report
-   - Document findings and make recommendation for final selection
+   - Make recommendation for final editor selection
    - Finalize the integration strategy for the selected editor

 2. **Proceed to UI/UX Design and Wireframing (Weeks 3-5)**